 Overview

+Star Diamond Corporation currently holds a 100% in certain Fort à la Corne mineral dispositions, including the Star-Orion South Diamond Project, the largest undeveloped diamond deposit in the world.
 These Fort à la Corne mineral dispositions are located in the Fort à la Corne provincial forest of central Saskatchewan, situated some 60 kilometres east of the city of Prince Albert, Saskatchewan, Canada.
 The Fort à la Corne provincial forest is an island forest, surrounded by agricultural land and urban development.
 Access to the Fort à la Corne area is provided by paved highways, a grid gravel road system and an extensive network of forestry roads, passable by four-wheel drive and high clearance two-wheel drive vehicles all year round.
+The vast extent of, and massive kimberlite volume contained in, the Fort à la Corne Field has been noted since the original discovery of these kimberlites in the late nineteen eighties.

 Star-Orion South Diamond Project